BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

 SUPER EARLY BIRD SPECIAL available for this project by November 30, 2014 - see details below!

 Project type: field school (excavations).
 The variety of activities and team flexibility make this project suitable for both Beginners and Advanced in Field Archaeology.

 IF YOU ARE INTERESTED IN EVEN MORE COMPREHENISVE EXPERIENCE WITH OLD WORLD'S PREHISTORY, PLEASE SEE ALSO THE PREHISTORIC PACK (COMBINING TWO DIFFERENT BALKAN HERITAGE FIELD SCHOOL PROJECTS)!

 Site: Prehistoric tell next to the village of Yunatsite, Southern Bulgaria.

-Travel/access to the project venue: The town of Pazardzhik is located in Thrace, Southern Bulgaria.
+How to get there?: The town of Pazardzhik is located in Thrace, Southern Bulgaria.
 It may be reached by both bus and train from Sofia (app.
-1-1 ½ hours) and Plovdiv (app.
+1-1 1/2 h) and Plovdiv (app.
 30-45 min).

 Minimum age: 18 (16, if the participant is accompanied by an adult family member)